Labour Says It's "Shameful" That Carillion Brought In New Rules To Protect Bosses' Bonuses

 At the time of the initial media report, Carillion refused to comment.

-Jon Trickett, shadow Cabinet Office minister, told BuzzFeed News: "It is shameful that as Carillion went from crisis to crisis, they were more concerned about protecting their big bosses rather than workers or our public services.
+Trickett told BuzzFeed News: "It is shameful that as Carillion went from crisis to crisis, they were more concerned about protecting their big bosses rather than workers or our public services.

 "The government knew Carillion were in crisis, yet continued to award them nearly £2 billion of public money.
 The British people cannot be expected to foot the bill for the government’s incompetence while bosses’ bonuses are protected.

-"The Tories must act now to ensure public services, pensions and workers are protected."
+"The Tories must act now to ensure public services, pensions, and workers are protected."

 BuzzFeed News has approached Carillion for comment.